cainam/home-cluster-deployment/ansible/README.md

 Notes:
 - trying to run on one host only using run_once/delegate_to did only work having a hostname set as fact not with a variable.
 It seems like vars are re-evaluated when accessed, but facts remain constant
 - uninstall of kubernetes is triggered using "--tags=all,force_reinstall", otherwise force_reinstall is skipped
-- calling Ansible example: ANSIBLE_STDOUT_CALLBACK=yaml ansible-playbook -i inventory site.yml --tags=deploy,build --extra-vars 'limit_namespace="istio-ingress"
+- calling Ansible example: eval $my_ansible site.yml --tags=deploy,build --extra-vars limit_application=deconz site.yml --tags=deploy,build --extra-vars 'limit_namespace="istio-ingress"
 - ANSIBLE_HOME to use /plugin/filters for custom filters and local_only: ANSIBLE_HOME=$PWD ANSIBLE_STDOUT_CALLBACK=yaml ansible-playbook -i inventory standalone/k8s-status.yaml --extra-vars local_only=/data/mine/git
 - Ansible example, deploy Gentoo with build: ANSIBLE_STDOUT_CALLBACK=yaml ansible-playbook -i inventory site.yml --tags=gentoo,emerge
 - remove claimRef: kubectl patch pv keycloak -p '{"spec":{"claimRef": null}}'